What is an apprenticeship?

 The three parts of any apprenticeship

-- A course of study e.g. Degree, HNC or BTEC
+- A programme of study e.g. Degree, HNC or BTEC

 - A full-time paid job linked to your study e.g. Surveyor, Engineer, Nurse

-- An Assessment at the end of your course of study (End Point Assessment)
+- An Assessment at the end of your programme of study (End Point Assessment)